AlexanderAgd/CLIST/README.md

 </pre>
-If you are working with a huge number of elements and think that your list holds a lot of memory or you do not plan add more items, you can use "realloc" and specify a exact number of items in the list:
+If you are working with a huge number of elements and think that your list holds a lot of memory or you do not plan add more items, you can use "realloc" and specify an exact number of items in the list:
 <pre>
 int num = list->count(list);
 list->realloc(list, num);